vdumip/student-test/README.md

 Start with finding TO-DO's in the code, if you feel like something is off, feel free to question it, good luck!

+!
+AI Disclaimer !
+AI usage is not prohibited during the test; However we strongly advise going for whole task generation, try to stick to small code parts (methods, repetitve code, etc)/questions you might have instead of googling.

 ![chart.png](chart.png)